eyJhb/eyjhb.github.io/_drafts/2018-11-17-hackit-2018-challenge-2-linux.md

 date:   2018-11-17 18:00:00 +0000
 categories: ctf hackit2018
 ---
-One of the challenges at Hack IT 2018 was regarding ransomware, one specific for Windows and another for Linux.
+One of the challenges at Hack IT 2018 was about ransomware, where one was build specific for Windows and another for Linux.
 I will be focusing on the one for Linux in this posts, which was called `crymore`.
 Crymore consisted of the following three parts:

-- crymore
+- crymore (binary file)
-- crymore.py
+- crymore.py (python script)
-- flag.important.CryMoreQQ
+- flag.important.CryMoreQQ (encrypted file containing the flag)

-`crymore` is a executable binary, which calls `crymore.py <encryption-key>` which then looks for any files with the extension `.important` and encrypts them.
+`crymore` is a executable binary, which calls `crymore.py <encryption-key>` which then looks for any files with the extension `.important` in the root directory (`/`) and encrypts them.
-`flag.important.CyrMoreQQ` is the flag that we need to decrypt somehow, by exploiting whatever weakness the ransomware has.
+`flag.important.CyrMoreQQ` is the flag that we need to decrypt somehow, by exploiting whatever weakness the crymore has.

+`crymore.py` looks like this
 ```python
 #!/usr/bin/env python3
 import os